openhab/openhab-docs/mainui/developer/index.md

 - **Developer Sidebar**<br>
   The [developer sidebar]({{base}}/mainui/developer/sidebar) is accessible from anywhere in the UI and provides both an integrated help and developer tools, like the universal search or the widget expression tester.
-  In fact does the integrated help render selected parts of the [Main UI documentation]({{base}}/mainui).
+  The integrated help even actually renders selected parts of the [Main UI documentation]({{base}}/mainui).
-  So if you read this from the website: You can also read this from inside the UI.
+  So if you read this from the website, you can also read this from inside the UI.
 - **API Explorer**<br>
   Interactively discover and access the [REST API]({{base}}/configuration/restdocs), which is also used by Main UI to interact with the openHAB server.
 <!-- END MAINUI SIDEBAR DOC - DO NOT REMOVE -->